 The above screenshot is an overview of the article which represents an example of the use of the OFFSET function.
-You’ll learn more about the dataset, the creation & uses of dynamic named range with OFFSET function in the following sections in this article.
+You’ll learn more about the dataset, and the creation & uses of dynamic named range with OFFSET function in the following sections of this article.

 Returns a reference to a range that is a given number of rows & columns from a given reference.

 reference- A cell or a range of cells.
 Based on this reference, the offset parameters are applied.

 rows- Row number that is counted downward or upward from the reference point.